bitovi/academy/src/react/3-components.md

-@page learn-react/components What Are React Components
+@page learn-react/components What are React Components
 @parent learn-react 3

 @description Learn about the two fundamental ways of writing React components and their differences.